vjousse/vim-for-humans-book/rst/en/plugins.rst

 * **neocomplcache**.
 It's an automatic completion plugin.
 It can autocomplete file names, language attributes, snippets and a lot more.
 The Github repo: https://github.com/Shougo/neocomplcache
 * **surround**.
 With this plugin, you can manage (change, add, delete) everything that "surrounds": parenthesis, brackets, quotes, … For example, you will be able to change "Hello world!" with 'Hello world!' or <q>Hello world!</q> with a simple key combination.
 The Github repo: https://github.com/tpope/vim-surround
 * **fugitive**.
-If your working with source code, you have to use a version control system.
+If you work with source code, you have to use a version control system.
 If it's not the case, you can go hide yourself.
 Otherwise, if you're using Git, fugitive was made for you.
 It allows you to manage your git command directly inside |vim|.
 The Github reop:  https://github.com/tpope/vim-fugitive
 * **syntastic**.
 Syntastic will check the syntax of your source code.
 It will, like Eclipse does it for exemple, directly display your syntax errors in your |vim|.
 It can be a time saver if you edit a lot of code.
 Github repo : https://github.com/scrooloose/syntastic
 * **ctags + ctrlp**.
 Ctags is a small external program that will parse your source code and allow you to "follow" your functions calls through your source code.
 Very useful to navigate into your source code.
 Used with **ctrlp** described above, it will soon become a must.
 Everything is explained here: http://andrew-stewart.ca/2012/10/31/vim-ctags.